cjam/DevelopmentVM/puppet_modules/mongodb/README.md

 * MongoDB package.
 * MongoDB configuration files.
 * MongoDB service.
+* MongoDB client.
 * 10gen/mongodb apt/yum repository.

 ###Beginning with MongoDB

-If you just want a server installation with the default options you can run `include '::mongodb:server'`.
+If you just want a server installation with the default options you can run `include '::mongodb::server'`.
 If you need to customize configuration options you need to do the following:

 ```puppet